isomerpages/moe-boonlaygardenpri/_our-curriculum/Character and Citizenship Education.md

 title: Character and Citizenship Education
 permalink: /our-curriculum/character-and-citizenship-education/
 description: ""
+variant: markdown
 ---
 ### Our Goals

-As the garden where diversity blossoms, the school values each child’s potential for growth and learning in the physical, intellectual, moral and social domains.
-Character and Citizenship Education (CCE) is conducted to develop every student as a future-ready citizen who is resilient, guided by a sound moral compass and imbued with meaningful purpose in life to do good.
+Character and Citizenship Education (CCE) is integral to the holistic development of our students, leading to positive life outcomes.
+The school provides an integrated approach to addressing our students’ development of values, character, social-emotional well-being and citizenship dispositions in a coherent and holistic way.

 ### Our Approach